al651/Home-Security-Robot/README.md

 # Home-Security-Robot
-Made as part of my Computing BsC at Portsmouth University
+Made as part of my Computing BSc Undergrad degree at The University of Portsmouth

 This project was originally intended to be open-source and free to use, but I had to wait until I got my grade, so now that I have graduated, I have released the code free to use.